aws/amazon-freertos/README.md

 # FreeRTOS AWS Reference Integrations

-## Update (05/13/2021)
+## Update (05/26/2021)

 In the next few months, we will have an official release of the AWS Reference Integration repository which brings in the 202012.01-LTS libraries.
-In this release, we will carry the LTS libraries and remove legacy libraries.
-The legacy libraries will continue to be accessible through the release tags, and AWS will continue to support Github issues on these libraries on a case by case basis.
+In this release, we will carry the LTS libraries and remove legacy ones.
+The legacy libraries will continue to be accessible through the [202012.00 release](https://github.com/aws/amazon-freertos/tree/202012.00), and AWS will continue to support Github issues on these libraries on a case by case basis.
+We also created [20210526_Archive](https://github.com/aws/amazon-freertos/tree/20210526_Archive) tag for archiving old libraries with the latest changes in main, but it is not an official release nor tested.

-All the libraries under /libraries/c_sdk (except BLE library which will be moved to other folder) will be removed.
-OTAv1 library under libraries/freertos_plus/aws/ota will be removed.
+We're removing the following libraries under /libraries/c_sdk:
+*  defender under /c_sdk/aws.
+This is replaced by device_defender_for_aws library under /libraries.
+*  shadow under /c_sdk/aws.
+This is replaced by device_shadow_for_aws library under /libraries.
+*  mqtt under /c_sdk/standard.
+This is replace by coreMQTT library under /libraries.
+*  https under /c_sdk/standard.
+This is replace by coreHTTP library under /libraries.
+*  serializer under /c_sdk/standard.
+*  common under /c_sdk/standard.

+We're relocating BLE library from /libraries/c_sdk to libraries/ and removing /libraries/c_sdk folder.
+We're also removing OTAv1 library under libraries/freertos_plus/aws and adding the new OTA LTS library.

 ## Cloning